NascHQ/regram/README.md

 ## Technologies

 **GraphQL** is *de facto* the new standard for creating great APIs.
-It's easy to consume, easy to implement, easy to integrate and a lot more of nice things.
+It's easy to consume, easy to implement, easy to integrate and a lot more of nicer things.
 We recently stumble on the awesome [PostGraphQL](https://github.com/postgraphql/postgraphql) project, which generates a GraphQL API by reflection over a PostgreSQL schema.
-We always loved PostgreSQL and we were implementing GraphQL for a new application, so **PostGraphQL** fitted like a glove 😀
+We always loved PostgreSQL and we were implementing GraphQL for a new application, so **PostGraphQL** fitted like a glove for us 😀
 With PostGraphQL we can focus on the database schema modeling, entities, relationships, etc., and then PostGraphQL do its magic and we have a great GraphQL API for our applications.

-There's a lot libraries out there, and we are still experimenting all of those, even that just for fun, but **React** seems to be (at least now) a good choice for the kind of projects we're building at Nasc.
+There's a lot of front-end libraries out there, and we are still experimenting all of those, even that just for fun, but **React** seems to be (at least now) a good choice for the kind of projects we're building at Nasc.
 GraphQL and React were built by Facebook, but it's not that easy to integrate them, that's where **Apollo** appears.
 Apollo provides a universal GraphQL API on top of your existing services.
-Basically, Apollo binds data to the UI (React in our case), but it does a little more usefull thngs, like caching responses.
+Basically, Apollo binds data to the UI (React in our case), but it does a little more usefull things, like caching responses.
 I'll tell you the API is not that beautiful, but with workaround here and there, you're good to go.

-Talking about interface, we need a cool and fancy style guide.
+Talking about interface, we need a cool and fancy style guide for our components.
-**Google Material** give us that and more.
+[Google Material(https://material.io/) give us that and more.
 We're using the great [MaterialUI](https://material-ui-next.com/), which are React components that implement Google's Material Design.

 That's it.